ACEmulator/ACE-World-16PY-Patches/README.md

 ## Getting Started

-* Before using database patches in this repository, the main 16PY World Database must be imported first.
+* Click [here](https://github.com/ACEmulator/ACE-World-16PY-Patches/releases/latest) to download the [latest release](https://github.com/ACEmulator/ACE-World-16PY-Patches/releases/latest) of the database.
+* Extract the zip file.
-* Import the desired SQL files from the Combined folder into your SQL server.
+* Import the extracted SQL file into your SQL server.
+* Return to ACEmulator Github for additional instructions.

 ## Contributions